jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ### Opensource Licensing

 The creators of the Opensource initiative (OSI) took a different approach to market free software not as a moral issue, but as a development improvement and business use case.
 This lead to the creation of similar licenses to the GPL, but what was termed as **weak copyleft** or as the Free Software Foundation calls them, *Pushover Copyleft*.
 These licenses allow for contributions back to the creators as well as the ability to use, share, and inspect the code.
 They provide one key additional feature in that they let you make a copy and keep the changes--making them proprietary.
-GitHub has created a site to help you choose a license for your software called, ["Choose a License."](https://choosealicense.com/ "Choose a License")
+GitHub has created a site to help you choose a license for your software called, ["Choose a License."](https://choosealicense.com/ "Choose a License").

 * [MIT](https://opensource.org/licenses/MIT "MIT License")
 * [APACHE Public License 2.0](https://opensource.org/licenses/Apache-2.0 "Apache Public License")